 Laser spine surgery is a controversial topic among spine surgeons and is often associated with minimally invasive spinal surgery.
-Patients just want their pain to go away.
 However, there are a lot of misconceptions about both, so we would like to take a deep dive into the subject to facilitate a better understanding and help patients know what to expect.
 It is also important to differentiate the Bonati Spine Procedures from “laser spine surgery’ and the so-called “minimally invasive spine surgery” offered by other spinal surgery centers ./p>

 What is Laser Spine Surgery?